heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

 ɰ.
-But the network begins to stitch itself together, like fragments of pottery joined with gold.
+The network begins to stitch itself together, like fragments of pottery joined with gold.

 <p align="center">